Decay of solutions of the wave equation in cosmological spacetimes -- a numerical analysis: Results

 and

 These represent the decay of the backscattered tails inside the lightcone, and their non-zero contributions reveal the failure of Huygens' principle.
 We stress that for $p=0$ (Minkowski) and $p=\frac12$ (radiation) the Huygens principle holds in $3+1$ dimensions.
-Therefore, the restriction of $\phi(\tau, \cdot)$ to the lightcone $\{|x| < \delta \tau \}$ will eventually be zero for large times (compare with Fig. \ref{fig:3Dplots}).
+Therefore, the restriction of $\phi(\tau, \cdot)$ to the lightcone $\{|x| < \delta \tau \}$ will eventually be zero for large times (compare with figure \ref{fig:3Dplots}).
 In the radiation-filled universe, the validity of the principle follows from the vanishing of the four-dimensional Ricci scalar.
 In fact, the wave equation in such a spacetime is equivalent to the conformally invariant wave equation, which, in turn, implies that $\square_{\eta} (\tau \phi)= 0$ when $\eta$ is the metric of Minkowski's spacetime \cite{NatarioRossetti}.
 The Huygens principle is expected to be an unstable phenomenon.
 In particular, in vacuum, it holds only in Minkowski space and in plane-wave spacetimes \cite[Chapter VIII, Theorem 1.4]{Guenther}.
+An integral equation describing the solution of the wave equation in terms of the values assumed on a past lightcone was found in \cite{Mondal1} and can be applied to spacetimes for which the Huygens principle does not hold.

 Isolating the decay rate of tails from the global asymptotics of wave solutions requires some care.
 In order to observe the decay of tails, it is necessary to evolve simulations for a long enough time so that, by then, the outgoing waves will have left the interior of the lightcone.
 At the same time, this task requires to monitor the smallness of the solution $\phi$.
-The non-zero contributions, indeed, should not be confused with those caused by finite machine precision (see Fig. \ref{fig:flat_phi_plotp05huygens} for a visualization of this effect).
+The non-zero contributions, indeed, should not be confused with those caused by finite machine precision (see figure \ref{fig:flat_phi_plotp05huygens} for a visualization of this effect).
 This problem is even more challenging in the hyperbolic case, where solutions expressed in conformal time have an exponentially fast decay.

 Outside such a lightcone, the asymptotics for $\phi$ are the same as in \eref{flat_decay_phi} and the ones for $\partial_t \phi$ are as in \eref{flat_decay_pi}.
 In particular, the decay occurring in a region strictly contained inside the lightcone becomes dominant for $\frac23 \le p < 1$.
 In fact, a rapid expansion of the spatial sections (the larger the $p$, the faster the expansion) increases the effect of redshift on the waves that propagate along the outgoing direction.
 On the other hand, dispersive effects decrease and thus the backscattered waves gather most of the total energy density, therefore providing the main contribution to the decay.
 For $p > 1$ the causal structure of the FLRW solution changes (future null infinity \scrip$ $ becomes spacelike) and so does the behaviour of waves.
 We also stress that the pointwise decay of solutions does not generally reveal the presence of tails: such phenomenon is visible when studying the $L^{\infty}$--norm decay of solutions.